-We are driven by a disciplined focus on developing medicines that transform the lives of patients with cancer and RGDs.
+We are driven by a disciplined focus on developing medicines that transform the lives of patients with hematological malignancies, solid tumors and RGDs.
 We maintain a culture of high integrity that embraces the following guiding principles, which we believe will provide long-term benefits for all our stakeholders:

-- Follow the science and do what is right for patients. - Maintain a culture of incisive decision-making driven by deep scientific interrogation and "respectful irreverence." - Foster a collaborative spirit that includes all employees regardless of function or level. - Leverage deep strategic relationships with our academic and commercial partners to improve the quality of our discovery and development efforts.
+- Follow the science and do what is right for patients. - Maintain a culture of incisive decision-making driven by deep scientific interrogation and respectful irreverence. - Foster a collaborative spirit that includes all employees regardless of function or level. - Leverage deep strategic relationships with our academic and commercial partners to improve the quality of our discovery and development efforts.